CartoDB/mobile-sdk/doc/geocoding.md

 ## Online Geocoding

-Online geocoding is available through [Pelias](https://github.com/pelias/pelias).
-You will need your own Mapzen API key.
-Sign-up at [https://mapzen.com/](https://mapzen.com/) to receive an API key.
+Online geocoding is available through MapBox's geocoding service.
+You will need your own Mapbox token.
+Sign up at [https://www.mapbox.com/](https://www.mapbox.com/) to obtain your token.

 Implement online geocoding to initialize the service, create the request, and calculate addresses: